Commercial Injunction Solicitors

 We handle applications to set aside injunctions.
 If the injunction is set aside, then the claimant will be required to satisfy it’s duty to compensate the defendant for loss during the period in which the injunction was in force.

 If an injunction is obtained without notice (i.e. without your knowledge) firstly you must fully comply with the injunction, even if:

 - You completely disagree that it should have been ordered; and/or

 - Plan to apply to set it aside.

-- Most injunction orders incorporate a penal notice.
+Injunction orders incorporate a penal notice.
 If you breach the injunction, you can be imprisoned.
 If an injunction is obtained without notice, then the court will fix another date to consider whether the injunction should remain in force pending the underlying litigation process continuing.

-Applying to court for an injunction is a costly process and uncertain process.
+Applying to court for an injunction is a costly and uncertain process.
 Injunctions are a discretionary remedy and the court is never obliged to grant one.